Quiz: Do You Have The Vocabulary Level of a Harvard Grad?: HowStuffWorks

-Due to its diverse heritage, English also has a seemingly endless supply of synonyms.
-While you may feel like all these words solely exist so the College Board has material to use on the SATs, that obviously is not the reason.
-English's malleability and adaptability allow speakers to borrow words from any language during their quest for the perfect word for any given situation.
+Due to the complex nature of language, it's difficult to determine with certainty which language has the most words, but the title probably belongs to English.
+Because of its diverse heritage, English also has a seemingly endless supply of synonyms.
+While you may feel like all these words solely exist so the College Board has material to use on the SATs, you'd be incorrect.
+English's malleability and adaptability allow speakers to borrow words from many languages during their quest for the perfect word for any given situation.

 If you enjoy having fun with language, this quiz is for you!
 Find out whether you are a vocabulary expert or if you need to read a dictionary!

-"Condone" first appeared in 1805 with the meaning to treat something as acceptable or harmless.
-It comes from the Latin word "condonare," which means to absolve.
+"Condone" first appeared in 1805.
+It meant to treat something as acceptable or harmless.
+It has roots in the Latin word "condonare," which means to absolve.

 "Discord" can be used as a noun or a verb.
 It also means a harsh-sounding combination of musical sounds.